The 4th Series World Time from SEIKO

 Otherwise, if/when you send your watch in for service, be sure to check this small detail.

 Original dials should have a 2-digit code stamped (in ink) on the back side.
-As a general rule, the date stamp on the dial should match the first two digits of the serial number on the case back, within a month or two.
-So, if for instance your serial number starts with "13", then a matching dial would likely be stamped as "13", "12" or "14".
-"11" or "15" might also be valid codes in this example.
+As a general rule, the date stamp on the dial should match the first two digits of the serial number on the case back, or possibly proceed it by a month or two.
+So, if for instance your serial number starts with "13", then a matching dial would likely be stamped as "13", "12" or "11".

 If they don't match within a couple of months it is not necessarily proof of a swapped dial or case.
 However, when they do match its more evidence that the dial is likely original to the case.

 Three common after-market "tells" are the SEIKO logo itself, golden indices on a non-gold watch, and the text on the 24-hour ring.

 Also of note, only gold watches should have golden or yellow tinted dial, bezel, applied indices and hands.

 Here is a shortcut to view all cataloged watches flagged as having an incorrect dial: